“IMAGINING OTHER…”

 profile and is perhaps best known for when he flew David Cameron to his home

-the map shows, Smith has also donated money to the Vote Leave campaign, Labour
+but as the map shows, Smith has also donated money to the Vote Leave campaign,

-Warming Policy Foundation (GWPF), including Matt Ridley who’s a member
+Policy Foundation (GWPF), including Matt Ridley who’s a member of

 Change Act.